As long-time legal professionals ourselves, we strongly encourage Florida residents to seek legal counsel when they need it.

 Damages.
 Finally, you must show that you suffered damages in the form of financial loss.
 Typically, the damages will be the money you would have received had your attorney not mishandled your case.

 As you no doubt have realized, proving legal malpractice is no easy task.
-If you believe you have suffered damages because of the negligence or error of an attorney, you should contact a respected lawyer with a proven track record of success in professional malpractice cases.
+If you believe you have suffered damages because of the negligence or error of an attorney, you should track record of success in professional malpractice cases.

 An attorney can help you determine whether you have a professional malpractice case, and explain your options and rights in your unique situation.
 Your attorney can help you take your case to court and demonstrate all the necessary elements of a legal malpractice case.
 With the help of a skilled attorney, you may be able to recover the damages and losses incurred from an irresponsible lawyer’s negligence.